Yashwanthkumarkorakooti/Library-management/README.md

 python main.py

-This project is a medium-level rewrite of your console hospital management app.
+This project is a medium-level rewrite of your console Library management app.
 It includes:
 •	OOP (dataclasses for models)
 •	Exception handling
 •	MS SQL Server integration using pyodbc